 The nation's investment in cancer research is making a difference.
-The rate of death from cancer continues to decline among both men and women, among all major racial and ethnic groups, and for the most common types of cancer, including lung, colon, breast, and prostate cancers.
+The rate of death from cancer continues to decline among both men and women, among all major racial and ethnic groups, and for many types of cancer, including the four most common (lung, colorectal, breast, and prostate cancers).
 The death rate from all cancers combined continues to decline, as it has since the early 1990s.
 Many people who have had cancer live longer and enjoy a better quality of life than was possible years ago.
 This steady improvement in survival reflects progress in diagnosing certain cancers at an earlier stage, improvements in treatment, and the results of public health initiatives encouraging preventative measures and screening.

-- Cancer remains the second most common cause of death in the United States, exceeded only by heart disease, accounting for nearly one in every four deaths.
+- Cancer is the second most common cause of death in the United States, exceeded only by heart disease, accounting for nearly one in every four deaths.

-- The incidence of some cancers, including kidney, thyroid, pancreas, liver, uterus, melanoma of the skin, myeloma (cancer of plasma cells), leukemia, testis and oral cavity and pharynx, is rising.
+- The incidence of some cancers, including leukemia, myeloma (cancer of plasma cells), melanoma of the skin, thyroid, liver, oral cavity and pharynx, pancreas, uterus, kidney, and female breast, is rising.

 - The burden of some types of cancer weighs more heavily on some groups than on others.
 The rates of both new cases and deaths from cancer vary by socioeconomic status, sex, and racial and ethnic group.